heitorfe/health_insurance_cross_sale/README.md

 ## 3.4.
 Feature Selection

-Using the Boruta algorithm to select the most important features to get the best Machine Learning performance.
+Using the Extra Trees Classifier to select the most important features to get the best Machine Learning performance.

 ## 3.5.
 Machine Learning Model

 Training different Machine Learning models and comparing errors.
-The choosen method was the XGBoost Regressor because of the speed and accuracy of the model.
+The choosen method was the XGBoost Regressor because of the good speed and accuracy of the model.

 ![image](https://user-images.githubusercontent.com/77629603/159000872-cfde09d8-137a-4f50-a43d-8d6e32e0f25a.png)